Everything you need to know, right here.

-If you have dietary needs or have questions, please reach out to Morgan Walker, a registered dietitian who has worked in sports nutrition and personal health and fitness fields.
+Please reach out to Morgan Walker (firstname.lastname@example.org), a registered dietitian who has worked in sports nutrition and personal health and fitness fields, if you have dietary needs or questions.
 She will be involved in athletic nutrition programs as well as working with others who would like advice on how to reach their diet and nutrition goals.

 Meet our team to better help and service all of your needs:

 - Jordan Crews, Executive Chef

 - Michaela Duez, Assitant Manager

 - Morgan Walker, Nutrition Manager

 Metz is currently seeking student employees to fill out its roster.
 In addition to great pay and additional benefits, we allow LVC students to demonstrate commitment to serving others.
 Email Landis Brown at email@example.com to apply in person or online.

 We also have an opening for a Marketing Intern and for a Social Media Intern.
 Email Michaela at firstname.lastname@example.org to apply in person or online.

 There are opportunities for campus groups to have catering.
 If your group wants to hear more about it, send a representative to see Megan Temple.
 She will be glad to meet you and discuss Cater-Trax and how to order all of your catering needs.